MichaelCurrin/luke-i-am-your-parent-node/README.md

-# Luke I Am Your Parent Node
+# Luke, I Am Your Parent Node
 > GraphQL wrapper for Star Wars API, written in NodeJS

 Do queries for Star Wars data in the [SWAPI](https://swapi.co/), using [GraphQL](https://graphql.org/) queries.